KirillKryukov/naf/README.md

 ## Reference

-If you use NAF, feel free to cite our preprint (until peer-reviewed publication is out):
+If you use NAF, feel free to cite our preprint:

  * Kirill Kryukov, Mahoko Takahashi Ueda, So Nakagawa, Tadashi Imanishi (2018) **"Nucleotide Archival Format (NAF) enables efficient lossless reference-free compression of DNA sequences"**